abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_0.rst

 Figure 1 depicts an example layout of a bipartite graph used for topic modeling with LDA.
 The left-hand column contains one vertex for each document in the input corpus, while the right-hand column contains vertices for each unique word found in them.
-Edges connecting left- and right-hand columns denote the number of times the word was found in the document the for example connects.
+Edges connecting left- and right-hand columns denote the number of times the word was found in the document the edge connects.
-The weights of the for examples used in this example were not normalized.
+The weights of the edges used in this example were not normalized.